 Tips and Tricks

-1. Cook more meals at home – this allows you to control the ingredients being used.
-You can also substitute for more lower-histamine options when necessary.
+1. Cook more meals at home – This allows you to control the ingredients being used.
+You can also substitute for lower-histamine options when necessary.

-2. How you cook matters – be mindful of your methods for food preparation.
+2. How you cook matters – Be mindful of your methods for food preparation.
 Frying and grilling food increase the levels of histamine when compared to boiling (5).
 Slow cooking also raises histamine levels in food.
 An Instant Pot is a great alternative.

-3. Eat foods in their most natural form – this helps you avoid the high-histamine concentrations that occur in fermented, processed, frozen, and microbial-rich environments.
+3. Eat foods in their freshest and most natural form – This helps you to avoid the high-histamine concentrations that occur in fermented, processed, frozen, and microbial-rich environments.
 Be careful also with leftovers.
 When it comes to histamine intolerance, fresh foods are best.
 It's also important to avoid additives and preservatives.

-6. Speak to your doctor – there may be a concern for malnourishment.
-It’s best to consult with your physician about your plan to adhere to a low-histamine diet, to ensure that you're obtaining necessary nutrients.
+6. Speak to your doctor – It’s best to consult with your healthcare provider about your plan to adhere to a low-histamine diet, to ensure that you're obtaining necessary nutrients.
 You may also wish to consult with a registered dietitian or nutritionist to help you come up with meal plans.